opoupeney/DreamFaceDoc/gettingstarted.rst

 DreamFace is a Cloud Application Platform.
 There is no need to install a specific IDE or Server, the only tool required is a web Browser.

-.. note:: DreamFace can also be installed in a private cloud.
+.. note:: DreamFace can also be provided on premise and installed in a private cloud.
+Contact the DreamFace team for more details.

 Anatomy of an Application